FAQ

 Tag: model

 A profession is not entered via a type as a lot of other information you will put into the database.
 You can enter a person’s profession by linking them to a group.
 This group consists of people with the same profession.
 Say you want to enter our lead developer Alex into the database: create a group named ‘OpenAtlas’ and connect him to that group in the respective form.
-Here you can also pick the role he has in that group from a list of types.
+Here you can pick the role he has in that group from a list of types.
 For a more detailed tutorial on how to enter professions, have a look here.

 How to make files available for the public